karstenkunneman/hydrates/docs/index.rst

-hydrates: a Library for the Prediction of Gas Hydrate Equilibrium and Inhibition
+p2f_hydrates: a Library for the Prediction of Gas Hydrate Equilibrium and Inhibition
 ====================================================================================

 .. toctree::